RikardOrlic/tinyGPT/README.md

 # tinyGPT
-PyTorch implementation of GPT(Generative pretrained Transformer)
+PyTorch implementation of GPT(Generative pretrained Transformer) with a BPE tokenizer

 A thank you to Andrej Karpathy and his great <a href="https://youtu.be/kCc8FmEb1nY">lecture.</a>